polyfy/polylith/readme.md

 ```

-Bases are responsible for exposing a public API and to delegate the incoming calls to components.
+Bases are responsible for exposing a public API and delegating the incoming calls to components.
 A good way to name them is to start with what they do, followed by the type of the API.
 If it's a REST API that takes care of invoicing, then we can name it `invoicer-rest-api`.
 If it's a lambda function that generates different reports, then `report-generator-lambda` can be a
 good name.

-Projects (development excluded) represents the deployable artifacts, like services.
+Projects (development excluded) represent the deployable artifacts, like services.
 Those artifacts
 should, if possible, be named after what they are, like `invoicer` or `report-generator`.

 ## Mix languages

-Polylith allows us to run multiple languages side by side where each language lives in their own workspace.
+Polylith allows us to run multiple languages side by side where each language lives in its own workspace.
 This will work especially well if we run different languages on top of the same platform, e.g. the JVM
 as for this tool (see list of [JVM languages](https://en.wikipedia.org/wiki/List_of_JVM_languages)).

 Let's say we have the languages A, B and C. The first thing to remember is to have different
 names of the top namespace for each language, so that we don't run into name conflicts.
 We would end up with top namespaces like: `com.mycompany.a`, `com.mycompany.b` and `com.mycompany.c`.
-Each language will have their own workspace and they will compile each component to its own library,
+Each language will have its own workspace and will compile each component to its own library,
-alternatively compile all components into one big jar like `a.jar`, `b.jar` or `c.jar`.
+or alternatively compile all components into one big jar like `a.jar`, `b.jar` or `c.jar`.

 So if component `com.mycompany.a.authentication` is used by `com.mycompany.b.user`,
 then `com.mycompany.b.user` will include either `a-authentication.jar` or `a.jar`
 in its library list, to be able to access `authentication`.

-This setup allow us to share components between languages by first compiling them into libraries.
+This setup allows us to share components between languages by first compiling them into libraries.
 We could also use the [Java Native Interface](https://en.wikipedia.org/wiki/Java_Native_Interface) to share code between languages
 that don't run on top of the JVM, or use something like [Neanderthal](https://neanderthal.uncomplicate.org)
 if we want to integrate with the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).